Provided by: Newcastle University

 4. Meet other regulations pertaining to the Alumni Fee Discount

 a.
-The alumni discount is available to students who commence a new programme of study at the University.
-Candidates must become newly registered at Newcastle University in the 2012-13 academic year or 2013-14 academic year for any qualifying postgraduate degree programme.
+The 20% alumni discount is available to students who commence a new programme of study at the University.
+Candidates must become newly registered at Newcastle University in the 2012-13 academic year or later, for any qualifying postgraduate degree programme.

 b.
 Awards cannot be made retrospectively and must be awarded during the admission process or the first year of study.